-The Australian Government has passed changes to the Corporations Act 2001 (Cth) allowing companies the flexibility to sign documents electronically and conduct virtual company meetings.
+The Australian Government has passed changes to the Corporations Act 2001 (Cth) (Corporations Act) allowing companies the flexibility to sign documents electronically and conduct virtual company meetings.

 In our view, the amendments are a long-awaited and much-needed practical reform to modernise the Corporations Act and align the legislation with contemporary business practices.